 Dog Allergy Symptoms – Canine Food Allergies

-Dog food allergies are caused by an allergic reaction to one or more ingredients in the dog’s food and are most common in dogs over 2 years of age, but sometimes can be found in younger puppies as well.
+Dog food allergies are caused by an allergic reaction to one or more ingredients in the dog’s food.
+Food allergies are most common in dogs over 2 years of age, but sometimes can be found in younger puppies as well.

-The main symptom of canine food allergies is intense itching, sometimes the itching is accompanied by other skin problems such as skin rashes and hair loss.
+The main symptom of canine food allergies is intense itching, sometimes you can also see other skin problems such as skin rashes and hair loss.

 Characteristically, the rashes appear on the ears, feet, backs of the legs, and the underbelly.
 Many dogs will start by developing a red, moist rash in their ears.

 In fact, dogs with food allergies tend to have recurrent ear problems, particularly yeast infections.

 Do not confuse food allergies with food intolerances, which are not true allergies.